Smart Export Guarantee (SEG): get paid for your surplus solar

 Who qualifies?

-- An MCS-certified installation: Your solar system must have been installed by an MCS (Microgeneration Certification Scheme) accredited installer.
-This gives you an MCS certificate — keep it safe, as you will need it for registration.
+- An MCS-certified installation: Your installation and installer must be certified through the Microgeneration Certification Scheme (MCS) — or an accredited equivalent such as Flexi-Orb.
+This gives you a certificate — keep it safe, as you will need it for registration.

-- A system capacity of 5MW or less: Every domestic installation qualifies easily under this limit.
+- A system capacity of 5MW or less: Solar PV up to 5MW qualifies, so every domestic installation is comfortably within the limit.
 A typical home system is 3–6kWp.

-- An export-capable smart meter: Your meter must be able to measure how much electricity you export (not just import).
+- A meter capable of half-hourly export readings: Your meter must be able to measure how much electricity you export (not just import), which typically means a smart meter.
 Most second-generation (SMETS2) smart meters can do this.
 If your smart meter cannot measure exports, contact your supplier — they may need to upgrade it or fit a separate export meter.

 - Ownership of the system: You must own the solar panels.
 If they were installed under a historical lease arrangement, the panel owner — not you — is entitled to SEG payments.